 I’m a small business owner, an entrepreneur if you will.
 An honest to God, real-life entrepreneur with hopes, dreams, and fears.
 I am President, CEO, Marketing Manager, Personnel Director, Accountant, and all the rest.
 It’s real, and I think I like it.

 I’m a small business owner without a lot of time.
 I have a day job that leaves me about 20 hours a week to work my business.
 It ain’t easy!

 There are people like me out there who want their own thing and can’t do it full time…and that’s ok!

 I know I’m not alone.
 There are a lot of us out there. working a full time job, raising kids full time, or managing a household full time.

 I want to help other gals like me simplify their lives and manage their businesses in a way so they have time to do ALL the things and live a full life.
 That’s the goal behind Penny Wallace Design Creatives.

-I provide simplified solutions and tools to help busy women organize their personal and business lives while saving time and money.
+I provide simplified solutions and tools to help busy women organize their lives while saving time and money.